(A) This rule shall apply to the following:

 (C) Any school subject to this rule shall:

-(1) Develop a policy whereby parents or guardians of minor children, adult students, faculty and staff who are enrolled or employed at the school may request and receive prior notifications of scheduled service visits by pesticide businesses in which pesticides may be applied under B(2) of this rule or scheduled pesticide applications under B(2) of this rule by licensed school employees pursuant to R.C.
-921.06.
+(1) Develop a policy whereby parents or guardians of minor children, adult students, faculty and staff who are enrolled or employed at the school may request and receive prior notifications of scheduled service visits by pesticide businesses in which pesticides may be applied under paragraph (B)(2) of this rule or scheduled pesticide applications under paragraph (B)(2) of this rule by licensed school employees pursuant to section 921.06 of the Revised Code.

 (a) The method of prior notifications shall be determined by the school and may include but shall not be limited to e-mail and listserv methods; and